19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 [42/2004 wef 01/10/2004]

-(2) For the purpose of determining whether a confinement referred to in Part III or section 22 (referred to in this section as the relevant confinement) is the first, second, third or fourth confinement of a woman, any previous confinement shall be disregarded if, at the time of the relevant confinement, there is no living child from the previous confinement.
+(2) For the purpose of determining whether a confinement referred to in Part III (referred to in this section as the relevant confinement) is the first, the second, the third or any subsequent confinement of a woman, any previous confinement shall be disregarded if, at the time of the relevant confinement, there is no living child from the previous confinement.

 [42/2004 wef 01/10/2004]